 Preheat the oven to 350 F.

 Mix the dry ingredients in a large bowl.
 Then mix in the wet ingredients.
-Yes, I was lazy sorry, but it works nonetheless.
+Yes, I was lazy sorry, but it worked.

-Spray the loaf pans with non-stick cooking spray and then bake in the oven for about an hour or so until a toothpick comes out clean.
+Spray the loaf pans with non-stick cooking spray or add oil and then bake in the oven for about an hour or so until a toothpick comes out clean.
 Take the mini loaf out at around 35 minutes.
-(Tops should be fairly browned)
+Tops should be fairly browned.